-Wärtsilä has a defined icon family which is used across all of our software applications.
-These have been carefully crafted by our industrial design team and are a vital part of our brand visuals and our UX.
+Wärtsilä has a defined icon family which is used across all of our marketing materials and software applications.
+These icons have been carefully crafted by our design team and are a vital part of our brand visuals and our UX.

-The icons were optimised for software IU applications, but should also be used in other types of content, such as presentations and marketing material.
+The icons were optimised for software IU application, marketing and presentations material.
 There is a base-set of icons available for download behind the link below.
 However, if other icons are needed, such can easily be created by following these guidelines.

 Download the official Icons